-Using a technique called hyperthermia, doctors are heating superficial tumors prior to delivering radiation.
+Using a technique called hyperthermia, doctors are heating superficial tumors before delivering radiation.
 This system is FDA approved to treat recurrent cancers, including breast and basil or squamous cell skin cancers.

-“Because of the previous radiation, we’re somewhat limited of the amount of radiation we can give again.
+“Because of the previous radiation, we’re somewhat limited to the amount of radiation we can give again.
 So this would be a particular use in those patients,” says Dr. Brown.

 The technology allows doctors to control and deliver heat directly to the affected area.
 A liquid-filled bladder is placed against the skin.

 “So it’s almost the temperature of a hot tub.
 We’ve tried to get the temperature to 108 degrees, and we want it in contact with the tumor from anywhere to 30 minutes to an hour,” says Dr. Brown.